undergrad-partner-school

 Student Organizations

-There are 50 student organizations and groups with open membership at this school.
 There is a drama club you can join if acting is something that interests you.
-For students looking to explore media and communication, Hood College publishes its own newspaper and has its own radio station.
+For students who have a passion for media and communication, Hood College publishes its own newspaper and has its own radio station.

 FAQ